+(a) Watersheds of an existing or planned drinking water reservoir.

+- Ecologically significant resource areas.

+- Within 200 feet of an active or potentially active fault.

+- Within a 100-year floodplain.

+- Within a setback distance determined in accordance with DTSC guidance under SB 673, once final.

+HS-P9.11

-- (a) Watersheds of an existing or planned drinking water reservoir. - (b) Ecologically significant resource areas. - (c) Within 200 feet of an active or potentially active fault. - (d) Within a 100-year floodplain. - (e) Within a setback distance determined in accordance with DTSC guidance under SB 673, once final.
-HS-P9.11 Require design and operation of new or expanded hazardous waste facilities to adhere to the following criteria, as well as the permitting criteria established by the DTSC for vulnerable communities and cumulative impacts pursuant to SB 673, once final: - (a) Minimize risk to the surrounding area in the case of a hazardous waste accident or spill. - (b) Ensure spills of waste will not reach the Bay, Delta, streams, creeks, reservoirs, or other bodies of water or environmentally sensitive resources by incorporating buffers as appropriate and/or using engineered structural design features (e.g., spill containment and monitoring devices). - (c) Avoid known or suspected groundwater recharge areas or areas where residential uses rely on wells.
-If located in such areas, facilities must provide properly engineered spill containment features, inspection measures, and other environmental protection controls. - (d) In areas with unstable soils, such as steep slopes and areas subject to liquefaction or subsidence, ensure structural stability through engineered design features. - (e) Use access roads leading to major transportation routes that: - Do not traverse residential neighborhoods. - Minimize, buffer, or employ physical barriers to residential frontages. - Demonstrate road network safety through road design, construction, accident rates, and traffic flow. - (f) Minimize noise impacts on the surrounding area.
+Require design and operation of new or expanded hazardous waste facilities to adhere to the following criteria, as well as the permitting criteria established by the DTSC for vulnerable communities and cumulative impacts pursuant to SB 673, once final: - (a) Minimize risk to the surrounding area in the case of a hazardous waste accident or spill. - Ensure spills of waste will not reach the Bay, Delta, streams, creeks, reservoirs, or other bodies of water or environmentally sensitive resources by incorporating buffers as appropriate and/or using engineered structural design features (e.g., spill containment and monitoring devices). - Avoid known or suspected groundwater recharge areas or areas where residential uses rely on wells.
+If located in such areas, facilities must provide properly engineered spill containment features, inspection measures, and other environmental protection controls. - In areas with unstable soils, such as steep slopes and areas subject to liquefaction or subsidence, ensure structural stability through engineered design features. - (e) Use access roads leading to major transportation routes that: - Do not traverse residential neighborhoods. - Minimize, buffer, or employ physical barriers to residential frontages. - Demonstrate road network safety through road design, construction, accident rates, and traffic flow. - Minimize noise impacts on the surrounding area.
 HS-P9.12

 Require hazardous waste facilities to prepare a cumulative risk assessment that analyzes, characterizes, and quantifies the combined risks to human health and the environment from the facility, in combination with other off-site hazardous materials risks.
 The assessment must consider risks in the absence of actions to control or mitigate a potential release and determine whether buffers or other mitigation is necessary to protect residential uses, immobile populations (e.g., schools, hospitals, behavioral health facilities, convalescent homes, and prisons), other places where people gather, environmentally sensitive resources, and other sensitive areas from adverse emissions or contamination.
 The assessment must also be guided by DTSC guidance for vulnerable communities and cumulative impacts pursuant to SB 673, once final.
 Require that project applicants fund the needed technical review for the assessment.

-HS-P9.13
+HS-P9.13 Include a condition in entitlements for new and expanded hazardous waste facilities that requires periodic (i.e., every one to three years) permit review to ensure ongoing compliance with conditions of approval.
 HS-P9.14

 Encourage and facilitate establishment of adequate sites for collection of household hazardous waste (HHW), unused pharmaceuticals, and universal wastes, along with provisions for residents who are physically unable to deliver materials to a collection site.

-Include a condition in entitlements for new and expanded hazardous waste facilities that requires periodic (i.e., every one to three years) permit review to ensure ongoing Actions
+Actions

+HS-A9.1

 Provide technical assistance to hazardous waste generators to encourage them to reduce their hazardous waste to the maximum extent feasible.
 HS-A9.2

-0

 Update the Oil Spill Contingency Plan to protect the Bay and Delta shoreline areas in the event of an oil or other hazardous materials spill.
 HS-A9.3